builderssquad/anyscan/README.md

 * Add rpc on metamask
 * Show holding tokens
 * Bytecode to Opcode disassembler
+* Read and Write actions for verified smart contracts

 ## Commin Soon Functionaly (on test stage)